Be ready for guests in a small space

 Want more space-saving storage tips?

-Here’s the floor plan of this small space room that’s 13 square metres.
+Here’s the floor plan of this small space room that’s 13 square meters.
 The kitchen is by the entrance and visually separated by the room dividers.
 The dining area is nearby, too.
 The loft bed claims the back wall and corner space with the sofa bed underneath.
 The walls around the bed are put to use for lots of storage.

 We love to see our customers get creative with our products.
 Go for it!
 But please note that altering or modifying IKEA products so they can no longer be re-sold or used for their original purpose, means the IKEA commercial guarantees and your right to return the products will be lost.